Rishabbh-Sahu/extractive_summarization/README.md

-## Extractive Summarization based on word frequency
+## Extractive Summarization based on word frequency using Spacy

 Code has been written on window's machine with 'miniconda'.